 ACUE Professional Development Opportunity

-Up to 33 Seton Hall faculty members will have the opportunity to participate in ACUE’s comprehensive course on Effective Teaching Practices (ETP) in AY 2024-25.
-This 25-week course provides training on evidence-based teaching practices proven through independently validated research to improve student achievement and close equity gaps.
-Using a cohort model, this asynchronous, video-rich course will be delivered fully online and facilitated by an ACUE representative.
+Over the 25-weeks, faculty will learn and apply evidence-based teaching practices proven through independently validated research to improve student achievement and close equity gaps.
+Using a cohort model, this asynchronous, video-rich course will be delivered fully online, facilitated by an ACUE representative.
+The program addresses all the core competencies defined in ACUE’s Effective Practice Framework© and is organized into five major areas of practice:

 - Designing an Effective Course